superfly/docs/flyctl/cmd/fly_volumes_create.md

+Create a new volume for an app.
 Volumes are persistent storage for Fly Machines.
-Learn how to add a volume to your app: https://fly.io/docs/apps/volume-storage/
+Learn how to add a volume to your app: https://fly.io/docs/apps/volume-storage/.

 ## Usage
 ~~~
-fly volumes create <volumename> [flags]
+fly volumes create <volume name> [flags]
 ~~~

 ## Options